Algebraic Evaluation Theorems: Abstract

 \section{Abstract}

 \bfseries \boldmath Majority voting (MV) is the prototypical ``wisdom of the crowd'' algorithm.
-Theorems considering when MV is optimal for group decisions date back to Condorcet's 1785 jury decision theorem.
-The same assumption of error independence used by Condorcet is used here to prove a jury evaluation theorem that does purely algebraic evaluation (AE).
-Three or more binary jurors are enough to obtain the only two possible statistics of their correctness on a joint test they took.
-AE is shown to be superior to MV since it allows one to choose the minority vote depending on how the jurors agree or disagree.
-In addition, AE is self-alarming about the failure of the error-independence assumption.
-Experiments labeling demographic datasets from the American Community Survey are carried out to compare MV and AE on nearly error-independent ensembles.
-In general, using algebraic evaluation leads to better classifier evaluations and group labeling decisions.
+Theorems considering when MV is optimal for group decisions date back to Condorcet's 1785 jury \emph{decision} theorem.
+The same error independence assumption underlying the theorem can be used to prove a jury \emph{evaluation} theorem that does purely algebraic evaluation (AE) of juror performance based on a batch of their decisions.
+Three or more binary jurors are enough to obtain the only two possible statistics of their correctness on a test they took.
+AE is superior to MV in three ways.
+First, its empirical assumptions are looser and can handle jurors less than 50\% accurate in making decisions.
+Second, it has point-like precision in evaluating them given its assumption of error independence.
+This precision enables a multi-accuracy approach that has higher labeling accuracy than MV and comes with empirical uncertainty bounds.
+And, third, it is self-alarming about the failure of its error independence assumption.
+Experiments using demographic data from the American Community Survey confirm the practical utility of AE over MV.
+Two implications of the theorem for AI safety are discussed - a principled way to terminate infinite monitoring chains (who grades the graders?) and the super-alignment problem (how do we evaluate agents doing tasks we do not understand?).

-The notion that crowds could make wiser choices than individual members can be traced to Aristotle's Politics.
-In 1785, Condorcet proved the first jury theorem describing conditions that make an ensemble better at making decisions.
-Jurors individually better than 50\% in their verdicts make less errors by using Majority Voting (MV).
-Collective decision errors are minimized when the jurors are error-independent in their decisions.
-This report discusses a jury evaluation theorem that uses error independence of binary classifiers on a common test to infer their average performance.
-It is the evaluation counterpart of Condorcet's theorem.
-The derived formulas are purely algebraic and have no parameters to tune.
-Its approach and results are referred to as \emph{Algebraic Evaluation} or AE.